 With the modulator (also called plant or control-to-output) transfer function displayed as a gain-phase graph and selected, click the Slide Bar icon or right-click anywhere on the open graph and click "Add Slide Bar".
 Note that data is "selected" by clicking anywhere on either curve of the data set or pressing the right- or left-arrow keys to toggle through the various data sets displayed.
-Also note that the Slide Bar option is not available if more than one data est is calcated since the Slide Bar is data set is selected since the Slide Bar is keyed to a particular data set.
+Also note that the Slide Bar option is not available if more than one data set is selected since the Slide Bar is keyed to a particular data set.